-In November 2005 at the age of 19, Bensinger secured an exclusive one-hour interview with Terrell Owens.
+In November 2005 at the age of 19, Bensinger secured an exclusive interview with Terrell Owens.
 It was Owens’ comments in the interview that led to his suspension from the Philadelphia Eagles for the final nine games of the NFL season.
 Bensinger was also granted rare interviews by OJ Simpson in February 2004 and July 2005.

 Bensinger’s work has aired on “SportsCenter,” “Outside the Lines,” “Sunday NFL Countdown,” “NFL Primetime,” “NFL Live,” and “The Best Damn Sports Show Period.”
 He has made guest appearances on programs such as “Good Morning America,” “The Tonight Show with Jay Leno,” and “Conan O’Brien,” among others.